muke78/muke78/README.md

 skills in web and software development.
 My interest in technology drives me to learn and constantly overcome my own limits.

-- 💻 I ~like~ **love** coding
-- 📗 I am currently learning backend and frontend development
-- 🔧 I am looking to collaborate on group and open source projects.
+- 🔭 I am currently working independently to consolidate my knowledge.
+- 👯 In any project to learn and overcome my limits
+- 🤝 Helping others helps me to excel and move forward
-- 🧑‍💻 I want to become a full-stack developer
+- 🌱 I am currently learning to be a middle or senior developer with good practices and clean code.
+- 💬 I’m available for any project or job.
+- ⚡ Rubik’s Cube Skill

 ## 🎨 My Portafolio